tgavri/React-loginfeature/README.md

 # TestApp

-A React Native application that provides user authentication using Firebase, allowing users to sign up, sign in with email/password or Google, and manage their notes.
+A React Native application that provides user authentication using Firebase, allowing users to sign up, sign in with email/password or Google, manage their notes, and engage in real-time chat with other users.

 ## Features